- CSIS in Seoul

-CSIS appointed Dr. Victor Cha, former senior White House official and Georgetown University professor, as its first Korea Chair holder.
+CSIS appointed Dr. Victor Cha, former White House official and Georgetown University professor as the inaugural chair holder in 2009.

 This Laboratory will seek to globalize Korean studies by undertaking a research agenda that will draw empirical and theoretical lessons from Korea for the advancement of debates and literature in respective social science and humanities disciplines.